stanleyn/Comp790-166-Comp-Bio/Datasets.md

 Here are examples of data that is inherently a graph, or data that we could build a graph from.

-## Types of Questions
- * **Graph partitioning** : Evaluating a partition, linking to external information, incoporating extra information into the problem (rather than just connectivity), speeding up existing methods through pre-processing.
- * **Graph Representation** : What is the best way to represent the graph?
-How can your method to construct a graph scale to situations where there are portentially a very large number of nodes?
- * **Ranking** : What are the most important parts of the graph, how do we identify them?

  ## Dataset Examples

  * [Graph Partitioning] : **Disease Modeling DREAM Challenge on Graph Clustering**